 If you’ve ever had the pleasure of reading an LSAT Reading Comprehension section, you may have noticed that the passages are not necessarily intended to delight and amuse.
-Even if you are an avid reader, they can be very challenging, because the passages are not written or chosen for clarity.
-Unlike newspapers and magazines, whose writers do their best to be clear and direct, the makers of the LSAT aren’t trying to sell you their passages— because you will be a part of their captive audience either way.
+Even if you are an avid reader, they can be very challenging because the passages are not written or chosen for clarity.
+Unlike newspapers and magazines, whose writers do their best to be clear and direct.
+The makers of the LSAT aren’t trying to sell you their passages.
+You will be a part of their captive audience either way.

 The test makers have found several ways to make LSAT reading passages difficult.
 They might involve awkward phrasings, esoteric subject matter, or technical/scientific terminology.
 One of the greatest challenges, however, can be the task of noting and tracking the shifts in perspective that appear in many LSAT passages.
-The subject of a passage, for example, might have an opinion that is refuted by critics within the passage but nonetheless supported by the tone of the author.
-In some passages only one or two perspectives are represented, but the most difficult examples feature multiple shifts between several varied viewpoints.
+The subject of a passage, for example, might have an opinion that is refuted by critics within the passage.
+But they are nonetheless supported by the tone of the author.
+In some passages, only one or two perspectives are represented.
+The most difficult examples feature multiple shifts between several varied viewpoints.

-One well-known example of the sort of challenge associated with the presentation of multiple viewpoints appeared in Prep Test 2, in which the second Reading Comprehension passage dealt with people’s opinions about the railroad in the 1800s.
-The passage starts out simply enough, presenting the perspective of a man named Stilgoe who believed that there was a general distrust of the railroad from the 1830s until the 1880s.
+One well-known example of the sort of challenges associated with presenting multiple viewpoints appeared in Prep Test 2.
+The second Reading Comprehension passage dealt with people’s opinions about the railroad in the 1800s.
+The passage starts out simply enough.
+It presents the perspective of a man named Stilgoe.
+He believed that there was a general distrust of the railroad from the 1830s until the 1880s.